openseattle/hack-to-end-homelessness/participate.md

 ## What is Hack to End Homelessness?

 Hack to End Homelessness is a series of events being held in the first week of May 2014 on the causes of and solutions to homelessness.
 On Thursday, May 1, numerous artists are showing works on the theme of homelessness as part of the First Thursdays Art Walk.
 On Friday, May 2, we’re proud to host the Seattle premiere of the new documentary "@home," along with a discussion with the film's subject, noted homelessness advocate and social media pioneer Mark Horvath.
 Finally, on Saturday-Sunday, May 3-4,  there's a two-day "hackathon" where participants will build technology solutions that support people who are homeless and the organizations that serve and advocate for them.
-This page is specifically addressing the weekend hackathon.
-See the links above for information on the Art Walk exhibit or the film screening.

 ## Why Hack to End Homelessness?